-Our cash used for operating activities was \$4.6 million for the six months ended June 30, 2004, which includes cash provided by our discontinued equipment manufacturing business of \$0.8 million, and \$16.9 million for the six months ended June 30, 2003, which includes cash used for our discontinued retail golf and equipment manufacturing businesses of \$0.6 million.
-Our working capital increased from \$1.0 million at December 31, 2003 to \$2.2 million at June 30, 2004.
-The Company's working capital increase of \$1.2 million was primarily attributable to increase in cash of \$3.2 million, increase in accounts receivable of \$0.4 million, increase in inventory of \$2.2 million, decrease in deferred revenue of \$0.6 million, decrease in other current liabilities of \$3.7 million offset by a decrease in prepaid and other current assets of \$0.2 million, decrease in assets held for sale from our discontinued equipment manufacturing business of \$0.8 million, increase in accounts payable of \$2.9 million, and increase in current portion of long-term debt of \$5.0 million.
+Our cash used for operating activities was \$4.8 million for the six months ended June 30, 2004, which includes cash provided by our discontinued equipment manufacturing business of \$0.8 million, and \$16.9 million for the six months ended June 30, 2003, which includes cash used for our discontinued retail golf and equipment manufacturing businesses of \$0.6 million.
+Our working capital increased from \$1.0 million at December 31, 2003 to \$3.9 million at June 30, 2004.
+The Company's working capital increase of \$2.9 million was primarily attributable to increase in cash of \$3.2 million, increase in accounts receivable of \$0.4 million, increase in inventory of \$2.2 million, decrease in accounts payable and accrued liabilities of \$0.1 million, decrease in deferred revenue of \$0.6 million, decrease in other current liabilities of \$0.9 million, offset by a decrease in prepaid and other current assets of \$0.2 million, decrease in assets held for sale from our discontinued equipment manufacturing business of \$0.8 million, increase in settlement payable of \$0.1 million, increase in current portion of long-term debt of \$1.6 million, and increase in conversion feature liabilities of \$1.7 million.